 Be a journalist

 For more than 30 years I worked in journalism and I know journalists’ websites are often visited by people keen to break into the industry.
 So I’ve put a bit about this under my FAQs and there are also some helpful websites listed in the links I like tab.
 I hope it’s useful.
+But do please be aware that it’s a dying industry right now, in a state of flux or transition depending upon your point of view.

 If you wish to contact me directly I’m email@example.com I’m also on Facebook, LinkedIn and Twitter for which which there are buttons (see right).
 I accept all requests to join networks and I usually follow back on Twitter.